 The Jungfrau area near Interlaken is amongst the most beautiful regions of Switzerland and hugely popular with travelers and tourists from all parts of the world.
 Since 1912, taking a cogwheel mountain train from Interlaken Ost to the Jungfraujoch has been a quintessential element of a trip to the Swiss Alps.
 Jungfraujoch-Top of Europe Bahnhof is the highest railway station in Europe and offers splendid views of the Jungfrau and Mönch Alpine peaks, glaciers, valleys, and on a clear day, all the way to the Black Forest in Germany and the Vosges in France.
 The new Eiger Express cable car from Grindelwald-Terminal to Eigergletcher that opened in 2020 helps to shorten the journey time by around 45 minutes.
 Many day-trip tours to the Jungfraujoch are also available from many parts of Switzerland to add cheap transportation from Luzern or Zürich.
 Buy train tickets online or from any Swiss Railways sales outlet.

 By Cogwheel Mountain Train to the Jungfraujoch, Switzerland

-The Jungfraujoch-Top of Europe station at is at 3,454 m (11,333 ft) the highest mountain railway station in Europe.
+The Jungfraujoch-Top of Europe station is at 3,454 m (11,333 ft) the highest mountain railway station in Europe.
 From Kleine Scheidegg at 2,061 m (6,762 ft), a 7 km (4 mile) long tunnel was dug through the rock of the Eiger and Mönch Alpine peaks for cogwheel trains to reach the Jungfraujoch (Jungfrau Saddle or Col) on gradients up to 25%.

 The cogwheel railway track to Jungfraujoch was completed in 1912 and has been in continuous use ever since.
 As trains arrive every half an hour or so, annually around half a million tourists are able to travel to the Top of Europe and enjoy the Alpine panorama without having to break out in sweat.

-By Train from Interlaken Ost to Jungfraujoch-Top of Europe
+Day Trip from Interlaken Ost to Jungfraujoch-Top of Europe

 Most travelers on day trips to Jungfraujoch start their assault on the Alps by train from Interlaken Ost station.
-From here, three trains of the Jungfraubahnen train network are needed to get to the Top of Europe station.
-The total one-way traveling time from Interlaken Ost to Jungfraujoch-Top of Europe station is just over two hours.
+From here, traditionally three trains of the Jungfraubahnen train network are needed to get to the Top of Europe station.
+From 2021, the new Eiger Express cable car is a faster option but the total price will stay the same.

-From Interlaken Ost (567 m / 1,860 ft), two routings are available to Jungfraujoch-Top of Europe station – either travel via Lauterbrunnen (796 m / 2,612 ft) or via Grindelwald (1,034 m / 3,094 ft).
-The time needed and the price of tickets are the same for both routes and it is possible to travel up via the one route and return via the other.
+From Interlaken Ost (567 m / 1,860 ft), two traditional routings are available to Jungfraujoch-Top of Europe station – either travel via Lauterbrunnen (796 m / 2,612 ft) or via Grindelwald (1,034 m / 3,094 ft).
+The time needed and the price of tickets are the same for both routes and it is possible to travel up via one route and return via the other.